 A counsellor, coach and neuroscientist based in London, United Kingdom.
-I help people break negative patterns and beliefs, heal their inner selves, build healthy relationships and learn how to set boundaries.
+I help people break negative patterns and beliefs, heal their inner selves, and build healthy relationships with themselves and others.

-My work with clients is collaborative, warm and non-judgmental.
-It’s us against the problem – you bring the expertise of your life and I bring my professional expertise.
+In my therapy and coaching room it’s us against the problem – you bring the expertise of your life and I bring my professional expertise.
 It’s a judgment-free zone, we’re all human!

-My role in this process is to listen, understand, support and meet you where you are.
-Through this, I aim to create a safe and trusting relationship where you can begin to reveal and heal your true self.
+I will walk the road with you and support you to the best of my ability.
+My aim is to create a safe and trusting relationship where you can begin to reveal and heal your true self.

 2. Life lesson